-Chronic Pain, which could eventually result in extensive disability.
+• Chronic pain, which could eventually result in long-term disability.

-Slouching as a result to being unable to maintain a “Neutral Spine”—this can be caused by shifting weight to alleviate pain and strain, or leaning forward due to muscle and joint fatigue.
+• Slouching, which often is often caused by the inability to maintain a “neutral spine.”
+Deviations from the “neutral spine” position can be caused by the worker’s shifting weight to alleviate pain and strain or by his leaning forward from muscle and joint fatigue.

-Joint compression, which can affect feet, ankles, legs, knees, and backs.
+• Joint compression, which can negatively affect a worker’s feet, ankles, legs, knees, and back.

 Rubber, according to Craig Freudenrich, PhD., “is a specific type of polymer called an elastomer: a large molecule that can be stretched to at least twice its original length and returned to its original shape.”
 This happens because of a phenomenon called entropy and an important law of physics called the Second Law of Thermodynamics.
 Now, this may sound confusing, but we won’t bore you with the minutia.
 Simply put, when rubber is left at rest, its atomic composition is in a state disorder (or entropy).
 When it is stretched, its composition is altered.
 But once the stretching force is removed, rubber will naturally return to its original form.
 Imagine a rubber band.
 When you stretch it, you force the atomic links to straighten and tense.
 But when you release the rubber band, it springs back into its original shape.
 Because industrial rubber matting is able to stretch under the weight of foot traffic, it’s far more supportive to the body than a hard floor like concrete is.